 Tracking.
 When the paper has moved, the position of the affixed marker within the scanning area also changes.
-Accordingly, when the marker moves, the laser light once again hits the retro-reflective material that has been placed
+Accordingly, when the marker moves, the laser light once again hits the retro-reflective material that has been placed around the copper foil in a doughnut shape, sending the light back to the photo again, which then triggers a re-scan.
+After the system re-scans the area, it tracks the new center position of the copper foil and heats the point accordingly.
+By repeating this sequence, our tracking system allows for continuous, automated movement of the paper(Figure 11).

-ACM Computers in Entertainment, Vol. 8, No. 2, Article 7, Publication date: December 2010.

-Fig. 11.
-Tracking sequence: (1) Laser heats the center of the marker where the copper foil is affixed; (2) laser hits the retro-reflective material and the light is reflected back to the photo sensor; (3) sensor detects the movement of the marker and the laser scans again to find the new center; (4) laser heats the copper again.
+Figure 11: Tracking sequence.
+1: Laser heats the center of the marker where the copper foil is affixed.
+2: Laser hits the retro-reflective material and the light is reflected back to the photo sensor.
+3: Sensor detects the movement of the marker and the laser scans again to find the new center.
+4: Laser heats the copper again.